You have a limited time

 Yes.
 You may sue your employer if they are guilty of gross misconduct.
 These are very difficult cases and worker’s compensation will usually cover most injuries that occur on the job.
 However, if the worker is injured because of the failure or defect in the equipment or safety gear used during the job than a claim may exist against that manufacture.
 These are called “third-party” claims and our experienced product liability attorneys can help victims of defective products used on the job.

-If you or a loved one has suffered a traumatic brain injury, call the Law Offices of Sadaka Associates at 1-800-810-3457 or complete our online contact form.
+If you or a loved one has suffered a traumatic brain injury, call the Sadaka Law at 1-800-810-3457 or complete our online contact form.
 Our legal team will help you learn more about your case and seek compensation where appropriate.

 MARK T. SADAKA, ESQ., MSPH